tdurieux/tdurieux.github.io/README.md

 	<img src="./profile.jpg" alt="hero">
 	<h1>Thomas Durieux</h1>
 	<p class="description">
-      Ph.D. in software engineering, he focuses on automatic patch generation to fix applications directly in production.
+      Ph.D. in software engineering, he focuses on static and dynamic analysis to improve the maintainability of software.
+He is particularly evolve in software debloat and automatic patch generation.
     </p>
 </div>

 **About Me**: I am currently doing a Post-Doc at KTH Royal Institute of Technology.
-My research intersts are software debloating and automatic patch generation, bugs indentification, developer interaction with bots.
+My research interests are software debloating and automatic patch generation, bugs indentification, developer interaction with bots.
 I did my Ph.D. at University of Lille, France on automatic patch generation in production.

 **Quick Biography**: Post-doc at KTH Royal Institute of Technology, Sweden; previous post-doc at INESC in Portugal; Ph.D. from University of Lille, France; M.S. degrees, Computer Science, from the University of Lille; B.A., Computer Science, from Institut Paul Lambin in Belgium.
 During my studies, I did several internships as well in the industry (Microsoft Innovation Center, Emakina) as in the academic (KTH, CERN).
 I also created and maintain several [open-source projects](/projects/) for research purposes and more.

-**Location**: Lisbon, Portugal<br>
+**Location**: Stockholm, Sweden<br>
 **Email**: thomas|@|durieux.me<br>
 **Twitter**: [thodurieux](https://twitter.com/thodurieux)<br>
 **GitHub**: [tdurieux](https://github.com/tdurieux)<br>